Ernest-Sab/IPR_Tool/IPRescue_Tool/README.md

 You can also create a shelf button by dragging the code into the shelf.

 ### SuperDelta Deformer
+The SuperDelta Tool is based on the DeltaMush native Maya Deformer.
-The SuperDelta will be applied to the correct frame to make it work properly automatically.
+The SuperDelta will automitize some processes that are fundamental in making the deformer work properly, as, for example, appling it to the correct frame in the timeline.

+The tool can be used in 2 modes:
-- Object Mode: Select the geometry in object mode and apply the deltaMush deformer.
+- **Object Mode**: Select the geometry in object mode and apply the deltaMush deformer.
-The influences will be painted to 0%, and you can paint the influence where needed.
+Applying the deltaMush through Object selection will create a normal deltaMush, but all the influences will be painted to 0%.
-- Component Mode: Select components and apply the deltaMush deformer.
+- **Component Mode**: Select components and apply the deltaMush deformer.
 The influence will be painted in the specified area, and you can adjust the smooth area with the Paint Smooth Value.

 ### Pull-Push Deformer
+The Pull-Push Tool is based on the Texture Deformer native Maya Deformer.
+This tool will automatize some settings based on your needs to cover the purpose of cleaning IP in shots.

+The tool can be used in 2 modes:
-1. Object Mode: Select the geometry in object mode and apply the Pull or Push deformer.
+1. **Object Mode**: Select the geometry in object mode and apply the Pull or Push deformer.
 The influences will be painted to 0%, and you can paint the influence where needed.
-2. Component Mode: Select components and apply the Pull or Push deformer.
+2. **Component Mode**: Select components and apply the Pull or Push deformer.
 The influence will be painted in the specified area, and you can adjust the smooth area with the Paint Smooth Value.

+- **PULL BUTTON**: The Pull button will set the deformer so that the geo will be moved outside following its normals.
+- **PUSH BUTTON**: The Push button will set the deformer so that the geo will be moved inside following its normals.

 ## Compatibility
 The scripts are compatible with both Python 2 and Python 3.